 Develop theories about what happened; explore logs to confirm or refute them

 Automate the analysis on a large scale and on a recurring basis

-Confirm or deny the impact on production IT and business performance
+Confirm or deny the impact on IT production and business performance

 Use of ServicePilot for automated log analysis and operational security

 1. Identify log sources and tools to use during the analysis